TimothyRedPanda/interview_exercise/README.md

 We'd love to hear about
 * How you would go about implementing the solution

+  As you are already able to access the messages via the api - you could add tags via a patch request.
+Find the message by it's ID and patch the particular entry with the users new tags.

 * What problems you might encounter

+  You would have to make sure the tags the user enters are sanitised.
+I also would definetely consider limiting how tags are written - if someone searches "study" it should come up with all the messages about studying - rather than if the user had entered study1, stdy or studdy for example.
+I would also want to prevent offensive words - similar to your use of bad-words in this repository.

 * How you would go about testing

+  Similar to how you have tested things currently - but running the demo patch request instead - on patch the message object of this id should return with the key value pair added. i.e tags : [ "newTag", "SecondNewTag"]

 * What you might do differently

+    I think I personally would of added the tags as functionality right from the start - for instance the user would be able to add a message such as you have set-up but then the tags are a seperate option - allowing the user to come back multiple times to add more tags if they wish.

 # Additional
 The following docs are from the live service repo.
 You may find them helpful.